 udata setup instructions

-This guide is about starting a udata and udata-front environment for local development.
+This guide is about starting a udata backend and cdata (formerly udata-front) frontend environment for local development.

 We’ll use the following repositories: